jsdf/coffee-react/README.md

 # Coffee-React

-Coffee-React adds a JSX-like syntax to CoffeeScript, so you can build [React](http://facebook.github.io/react/) components with the fullawesomeness of CoffeeScript.
+Coffee-React provides a JSX-like syntax for building [React](http://facebook.github.io/react/) components with the full awesomeness of CoffeeScript.

-The provided `cjsx` executable is wrapper for the CoffeeScript `coffee` executable, using [coffee-react-transform](https://github.com/jsdf/coffee-react-transform) and [coffee-script](https://github.com/jashkenas/coffeescript) to transform CJSX to Javascript, and also allows you to `require()` CJSX components under node for server-side rendering.
+Included is the `cjsx` executable, which is wrapper for `coffee`, using [coffee-react-transform](https://github.com/jsdf/coffee-react-transform) and [coffee-script](https://github.com/jashkenas/coffeescript) to transform CJSX to Javascript.
+You can also `require()` CJSX components under [node](http://nodejs.org) for server-side rendering.

 ### Example